LeNerd46/SpotifyAppRemoteBinding/README.md

 [![NuGet](https://img.shields.io/nuget/v/SpotifyAppRemoteBinding.svg?style=flat-square)](https://www.nuget.org/packages/SpotifyAppRemoteBinding/)

 # How To Use
 Add the .dll file to your project, or install from NuGet.
 This is just a binding for the official SDK, so only the properties throwing errors were changed.
+You also need to install [Gson](https://www.nuget.org/packages/GoogleGson)

 # Set Up
 In order to use the player, you must first authenticate.
 Authenticating is simple, in your `MainActivity.cs` create a new override